hampuskraft/wumpus-api/README.md

 - Join any single-character words together if the count is >= `max_char_spacing`.
 - Collapse any consecutive characters >= `max_consecutive` into a single character.
 - Convert the name to lowercase if the number of consecutive uppercase >= `max_consecutive_upper`.
-- Prepend or append the stored leading/trailing emoji characters.
+- Prepend or append the stored leading/trailing emoji characters and the trailing `®` or `™` characters.
 - Trim the name to 32 characters if it still exceeds the limit.
 - If the name is empty, use the `fallback_name`.